 Here is some fantastic news about one of the most important attractions in all of Peru.
-The Inca Trail hike to Machu Picchu will be opening as of July 15, 2021 after being closed since the start of the COVID-19 pandemic in March 2020.
+The Inca Trail hike to Machu Picchu is open!
+The trail was closed reopened on July 15, 2021 after being closed since the start of the COVID-19 pandemic in March 2020; and it is open in 2023 after the yearly maintenance in February and the social unrest in January 2023.

 The Inca Trail Peru is one of the 20 best treks in the entire world, as named by National Geographic (see: 7 tips to hike the Inca trail).
-Trekkers that want to trael to Peru have been holding their breath to be able to get one of the few entrance slots for this challenging trek in Peru in 2021.
-Well, here is your chance!
-Reserve your spots now by quickly following our Inca trail contact link, as the hiking slots do fill up months in advance.
-The Inca Trail to Machu Picchu is Reopening!
+Trekkers that want to travel to Peru always hold their breath to see if they can get an entrance slots for this challenging trek in Peru.
+For now, there are still tickets available so reserve your spots now by quickly following our Inca trail contact link, as the hiking slots do fill up months in advance.
+The Inca Trail to Machu Picchu is open!

 What is the Inca Trail